yaxis1/DevOps/README.md

 To illustrate DockerCompose, we introduce a service that depends on main application, docker compose defines ports and dependability features on multiple dockers.

+Port 2021 of localmachine is bridged with Docker port 2021

 ```
 docker-compose build
 docker-compose up